People who unite to create lasting change locally and globally.

-Rotary is a global network of more than 1.2 million neighbours, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.
+Rotary is a global network of more than 1.2 million neighbors, friends, leaders, and problem-solvers who believe in a world where people unite and take action to create lasting change—across the globe, in our communities, and within ourselves.

 Latest News

-The 2026 To The Heart of the Matter ON LINE AUCTION will be LIVE on-line from February 21st.
+The 2026 To The Heart of the Matter ON LINE AUCTION will be LIVE on-line CLOSES MARCH 15th !.
 This is your opportunity to become a sponsor and or donor of Auction items like Gift Cards, Holidays, you name it.
 There will be over 400 items for Auction with a target to raise over $60,000 which will go towards support of the following local and international causes :

 • The New Westminster Police Victims Assistance Unit (VAU) vehicle.